Biological Phosphorus Elimination

 Phosphorus is vital

 Nitrogen and phosphorus are the most important nutrient elements for all life on earth.
 Without phosphorus, no living organisms could exist.
 Phosphorus constitutes 0.099 % of the earth crust and cannot be substituted by other elements.
 In contrast to nitrogen, it is not part of the atmosphere.
 In every cell, whether bacterial, plant or animal cell, phosphorus serves as central element of the ATP (adenosine triphosphate) molecule – the universal currency of life.
 In the course of nutrient degradation, energy is created and temporarily stored in the form of ATP.
 Subsequently, ATP can be transported to other locations in the cell where it is required.
-For this reason, an organism could not function without ATP.
+For this reason, an organism could not function without phosphorus.
 Yet phosphorus is also needed in many other physiological processes: it is, for example, an essential factor in bone formation in humans and is an important part of the genetic material in all forms of life.

 The fight for phosphorus

-Phosphorus was discovered in 1669 and has been put to industrial use as as an integral component of matchsticks.
+Phosphorus was discovered in 1669 and has been put to industrial use as an integral component of matchsticks.
 Today, 80 % of all phosphates recovered worldwide are used in fertilizer production, 12 % are applied in the production of detergents, 5 % in animal feed production, while other applications account for 3 %.
 Ca. 160 millions of tons of phosphate are mined each year from natural deposits.
 Those reservoirs are for the most part concentrated in 4 countries which are in possession of 80% of the natural deposits: Morocco, China, South Africa and Jordan.
 Key players in phosphorus mining are above all China, USA, Morocco, Russia and Tunisia.
 Europe has to cover 90% of its requirements with imports from these countries.

 In its white paper "A Sustainable Global Society", which was published in 2011, The Chemical Sciences and Society Summit (CS3) stated that natural phosphorus deposits will probably be depleted in the next 30 - 100 years.
 As a few countries are almost in complete control of a resource which is required by all others, conflicts are inevitable.
 A limitation of phosphorus touches the national security of numerous nations, as even today, the production of crop plants in many regions is at risk due to the limited occurrence of phosphorus.